 Myth #4: The antichrist is the little horn of Daniel 7 and the prince of Daniel 9.
 He’s the lawless man Paul spoke of and he will bring about a great tribulation that kills many.

 Fact: The great tribulation is past, not future.

 Space precludes me dealing with the little horn of Daniel and the lawless man of 2 Thessalonians.
 (I cover them in my book.)
 But according to Jesus, you have as much to fear from a great tribulation as a great flood.
 They have both happened; they will never happen again.

-But I will leave you with this: even if the antichrist turned out to be all the things the Bible said he isn’t, I fail to see why we should fear him.
-(Will there be a world leader who opposes Jesus and his church before the Second Coming?
-I suppose so.
-There have been many such leaders throughout history.)
+But let me leave you with this: even if the antichrist turned out to be all the things the Bible said he isn’t, I fail to see why we should fear him.
 Greater is he that is in you, than he that is a figment of an over-excited eschatological imagination.

 Our supporters are helping people all over the world get free from fear!
 Join us today: